jposada202020/CircuitPython_uplot/docs/quick_start.rst

 Pie Chart
 ===============

-You can easily create Pie charts with uplot.
+You can easily create Pie charts with plot.
 Pie Charts are limited to 6 elements as per the automatic coloring.
 To make the Pie Chart the data needs to be in a python list form.
 The library will take care of the rest

 .. code-block:: python

     import board
-    from circuitpython_uplot.uplot import Uplot
+    from circuitpython_uplot.uplot import Plot
     from circuitpython_uplot.pie import Pie

     display = board.DISPLAY
-    plot = Uplot(0, 0, display.width, display.height)
+    plot = Plot(0, 0, display.width, display.height)
     a = [5, 2, 7, 3]
     Pie(plot, a)
     display.show(plot)